#

 The FASRC Cannon compute cluster is a large-scale HPC (high performance computing) cluster supporting scientific modeling and simulation for thousands of Harvard researchers.
 Assembled with the support of the Faculty of Arts and Sciences, but since branching out to serve many Harvard units, it occupies more than 10,000 square feet with hundreds of racks spanning three data centers separated by 100 miles.
 The primary compute is housed in MGHPCC, our green (LEED Platinum) data center in Holyoke, MA.
 Other systems, including storage, login, virtual machines, and specialty compute, are housed in our Boston and Cambridge facilities.

-Additional to Cannon actual, nodes for various labs and projects also contribute to the total pool of resources available to the scheduler bringing the overall core count to ~ 80,000 cores.
 While the total number of nodes has been reduced compared to the previous cluster, the power of those nodes has increased dramatically.

 Storage: FASRC now maintains over 60 PB of storage, and this keeps growing.
 Robust home directories are housed on enterprise-grade Isilon storage, while faster Lustre filesystems serve more performance-driven needs such as scratch and research shares.
 Our middle tier laboratory storage uses a mix of Lustre, CEPH, and NFS filesystems.
 See our Data Storage page for more details.